tara8082/Project_4B/README.md

 - Vader Sentiment Analysis

 ## Conclusions
 The best tool to meet this project's goal is CorEx.
-The that airline pasengers care about most are as follows:
+The topics discovered using CorEx were categorized into 8 topics:

+1. Natural Disasters
+2. Police & Crime
+3. Domestic Government Affairs
+4. International Affairs
+5. Economy & Stock Market
+6. Big Tech Companies
+7. Sports & Entertainment
+8. Coronavirus Pandemic

 ## Outline of Files